jessicapmouras/fraud_detect/README.md

   <img width="660" height="500" src="images/nn_anomaly_score.png">
 </p>

-Wow, we can literally see the small errors that the PCA method had under the threshold line.
-Alternatively, we can see that the NN did not have any False Negatives, but did have a few False Positives (normal transactions above the threshold of error).

 Throughout this analysis, we explored several methods to detect anomalies.
 We leveraged traditional classification using a variety of models, we considered oversampling, and we found pretty inspiring results using supervised tree-based classifiers.
 Ultimately, we found for this business case that autoencoders, PCA and Neural Networks were very useful tools.